Greater Twin Cities United Way's revenue continues decline, dropping $7 million in 2019

 After another year of declining revenue, the Greater Twin Cities United Way is continuing to retool how it draws in revenue to meet a growing need for services during the COVID-19 pandemic.

-In newly released financial information, United Way’s revenue dropped by more than $7 million last year at a time when the need for services, such as its 211 helpline, rose.
-But CEO John Wilgers said the nonprofit, one of the largest of 1,200 United Way chapters in the country, was only in the second year of a long-term plan to rely less on its longstanding workplace giving campaigns.
+Newly released financial information shows that United Way's revenue dropped by more than $7 million last year at a time when the need for services, such as its 211 helpline, rose.
+But CEO John Wilgers said the nonprofit, one of the largest of 1,200 United Way chapters in the country, was only in the second year of a long-term plan to rely less on its long-standing workplace giving campaigns.

 This year, United Way boosted its services and grants due to the pandemic, raising $5 million for COVID-19 grants, distributing more supplies such as food and hygiene items and expanding the 211 helpline that connects people to housing, mental health and other resources.